dddrrreee/cs240lx-25spr/labs/4-jit-derive/README.md

 Note, that modern OSes try to make the security exploits more difficult by  using various ways to prevent running dynamically code.
-If you're on linux the code in `2-dynamic-code-gen/prelab-code-unix` shows how to compile to defeat these by compiling as follows:
+If you're on linux the code in `2-dynamic-code-gen/prelab-code-unix` shows how defeat these measures by compiling as follows:

 	    gcc -O2 -z execstack dcg.c -o dcg

 Macos will likely need a different approach.

 I would first get the dcg example to work on your laptop and then start deriving.
 You'll have to reverse engineer how to pass parameters.
 You